89Q12/M3E5/README.md

 # M3E5
-M3E5 is a Discord bot that implements a AI chat bot and a home assistant.
-The chat bot is based on Google's nmt AI, its a bit hacky but quite fun.
+M3E5 is a Discord bot that implements an chat bot and an home assistant.
+The chat bot is based on Google's nmt AI, it's a bit hacky but it works.

 # Why the name?